dalimeeting/dalimeeting.github.io/_posts/2019-01-03-workshop-fairness.md

 - title: Coffee
   start: "11:00"
   end: "11:30"
-- title: "The possibility of fair, accountable and transparent machine learning practices from a philosophical perspective"
+- title: "Responsible Belief as a Moral Obligation and the Quest for Fair and Transparent Machine Learning"
   author:
   - given: Emma
     family:  Ruttkamp-Bloem